tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/购买指南/计费项/数据取回费用_intl_en.md

-Retrieving data stored in the STANDARD_IA, ARCHIVE, or DEEP ARCHIVE storage class incurs data retrieval fees, which will be charged by the size of the retrieved data.
+Retrieving data stored in STANDARD_IA, ARCHIVE, or DEEP ARCHIVE incurs data retrieval fees, which will be charged according to the size of the data retrieved.

 >?
-For more information on storage classes, see [Overview](https://intl.cloud.tencent.com/document/product/436/30925).
+For more information on storage classes, see [Storage Class Overview](https://intl.cloud.tencent.com/document/product/436/30925).
 >